Capital-M Music

 Honorable mention will go to MOTU Digital Performer, which I used as a film scoring student at Berklee.
 At the time, it had some of the most powerful tempo mapping features for film score cues, and I made extensive use of it for those classes.
 I never really liked the graphic interface as much as Logic though, and found it kind of fiddly to work in, so when I came out to LA, I switched back to Logic as my main DAW.
 If you are primarily working with recording studio sessions (as opposed to music production or composition / film scoring projects), then you should seriously consider Avid Pro Tools, which is the main industry standard for that world.

 DAW (Secondary): Once you have your primary DAW, you might want a secondary one too for electronic production.
 If that’s mainly what you do this might even be your primary DAW.
-Ableton Live is the go to for that world, but I personally prefer Bitwig Studio for Electronic production.
+Ableton Live is the go to for that world, but I personally prefer Bitwig Studio for electronic production.
 Logic Pro also has a lot of good features for that side of things too, but Bitwig or Ableton are more focused on that sort of thing.
-Propellerhead Reason Studio is another one to look at, and it comes with many good synthesizers built-in (as does Logic).
+Reason Studio is another one to look at, and it comes with many good synthesizers built-in (as does Logic).
 Bitwig comes with a whole synthesizer-building environment in the form of The Grid.
 I don’t know that much about Ableton, not really ever having used it myself.
 I tried it a few times over the years but could never really get into it.

 Notation Software: The other primary software program you will be using in your studio for composition / film scoring projects is your notation program.
 If you do projects that need notation, I’d really recommend getting a notation program and not trying to use the built-in notation editor in your DAW.